artificialparanoia/Divergence/README.md

 "We take risks, and make peace with the consequences."

 Divergence is short story mod for Outer Wilds created entirely using New Horizons for the January 2023 New Horizons Jam.
-Discover a hidden secret that remains in the Hearthian system, and find an untold story of what might have been.
+Discover a hidden secret nested within the Hearthian system, and find an untold story of what might have been.

+## Credits

+Created, written, and designed by artificialparanoia.

+Featuring an excerpt of "Hearth's Shadow", by Andrew Prahlow (Echoes of the Eye: The Lost Reels).

 ## Disclaimer